Coherent Information Phase Transition in a Noisy Quantum Circuit

-In this Letter, we explore the integration of quantum-enhanced (QE) operations into quantum circuits, unveiling a phase transition in coherent information that is governed by the relative frequency of various noises and QE operations.
-Coherent information remains positive in the recoverable phase but becomes negative in the irrecoverable phase.
-QE operations involve utilizing a quantum probe to extract information from the system, which in our framework can be conceptualized as a dynamic expansion of the Hilbert space through the introduction of ancilla qubits during the circuit evolution~\cite{braun2018, aharonov2022, huang2021b, zhao2017, kelly2024a, kelly2024b, qian2024b}.
-We further demonstrate that this phase transition can be efficiently probed in experiments by generalizing the cross entropy benchmark for MIPT~\cite{li2023}, thereby circumventing the challenges associated with post-selection.
-This finding underscores that the phase transition remains experimentally tractable even in the thermodynamic limit, where phases of matter are well-defined~\cite{friedman2023}.
+In this Letter, we explore the integration of quantum-enhanced (QE) operations~\cite{braun2018, aharonov2022, huang2021b, zhao2017, kelly2024a, kelly2024b, qian2024b} into quantum circuits, unveiling a phase transition in coherent information that is governed by the relative frequency of various noises and QE operations.
+In the recoverable phase, the coherent information remains positive, indicating reliable quantum information transmission even in the presence of noise, while in the irrecoverable phase, it becomes negative.
+Our results thus demonstrate that QE operations are effective not only in storing quantum information~\cite{qian2024b}, but also in transmitting it.
+This transition can be analytically understood by mapping the circuit to a classical statistical mechanics model and is explicitly demonstrated through numerical simulations.
+Moreover, we demonstrate that this phase transition can be efficiently probed in experiments by generalizing the cross-entropy benchmark for MIPT~\cite{li2023}, thereby circumventing the challenges associated with post-selection.
+This finding underscores that the phase transition remains experimentally tractable even in the thermodynamic limit, where the phases of matter are well defined~\cite{friedman2023}.